ARMmbed/mbed-os-5-docs/docs/tools/tools_intro.md

 You can export your project from any of our tools to third party tools.
 For instructions, as well as tool-specific information, see [the Exporting to third party toolchains page](exporting.html).

-#### Forcing compilation with ARM Compiler 5 for targets already supporting ARM Compiler 6

-It's possible that some developers may need to update to Mbed 5.12 release but still requires compiling with ARM Compiler 5 until they are in possession of ARM Compiler 6.
+<div style="background-color:#F3F3F3; text-align:left; vertical-align: middle; padding:15px 30px;"> **Note:** We encourage you to switch to Arm Compiler 6 soon because we will deprecate Arm Compiler 5 support in the future.
+However, if you need to update to Mbed OS 5.12 but still require compiling with Arm Compiler 5 until you are in possession of Arm Compiler 6, we provide methods to override the Arm toolchain version.
+If you do this, your target may not be able to compile with Arm Compiler 5, or you may see undefined behaviors.
-In those cases, you may still be able to use ARM Compiler 5 depending on the target.
-If your target uses any ARM Compiler 6 specific binaries or code, then it may not be able to compile with ARM Compiler 5 or you may see undefined behaviors.
-In other cases, if you want to try force ARM Compiler 5 you can do so with the following options:

-##### By creating a mbed_app.json to override `supported_toolchains`
+To force Arm Compiler 5, you can use the following options:

-In this method, you can create or update your `mbed_app.json` with the following content.
-Override `supported_toolchains` as below.
+- Create or update your `mbed_app.json` with:

 ```
 {
   "target_overrides": {
       "*": {
-          "target.supported_toolchains": ["ARMC5"]
+          "target.supported_toolchains": ["ARMC5", "GCC_ARM", "IAR"]
       }
   }
 }
 ```

-##### By local modifications to `targets.json`

-In this method, you have to modify the `supported_toolchains` entry for your target in targets.json to remove all `ARM`, `ARMC6` entries and replace it with `ARMC5`.
-Note that you can still keep other entries such as `GCC_ARM` or `IAR`.
+- Modify the `supported_toolchains` entry in targets.json to replace all `ARM`, `ARMC6` entries with `ARMC5`:

-See below for example:
 ```
 "MY_TARGET_NAME": {
         "supported_form_factors": [...],